 - At last, click Apply and OK button to confirm the changes.

-After completing above task, you can share the printer when the PC is turned ON.
+After completing the above task, you can share the printer when the PC is turned ON.

 Important: If your printer is connected to a print server, we recommend you to use this method to connect devices.

-Building client relation with printer on Windows 10 PC is very easy.
-This helps you to share data easily to connected device.
+Building client relations with the printer on Windows 10 PC is very easy.
+This helps you to share data easily to the connected devices.
 Here’s how to proceed-

-- Open Settings app and choose Devices category.
+- Open the Settings app and choose the Devices category.